pvcraven/web-development-class/source/tutorials/word_press/word_press.rst

     CREATE USER 'wordpress-db'@'localhost' IDENTIFIED BY 'yourdbpassword';

     # Create a new database, also called "wordpress-db"
+    # IMPORTANT IMPORTANT IMPORTANT
+    # This command and the next one contain back-ticks.
+Carefully note when
+    # the tutorial calls for you to use ` or '.
+Also watch what prints out
+    # and see if it prints an error.
     CREATE DATABASE `wordpress-db`;

     # Say that the wordpress user can do everything with the wordpress database